DocAdam/adamthepugh/site/docs/portfolio/tools-and-systems.md

 - editing site configuration
 - working with Markdown, HTML, CSS, XML, and structured content systems
+- using GitHub and VS Code in day-to-day documentation work
 - using static site tools like Docusaurus and GitHub Pages
 - iterating on documentation site structure
 - using scripts, templates, or lightweight automation to reduce repetitive work